ppanko/intro-to-hpc/testJob-basic/README.md

 ## 1. Transferring files

-The first step to running an HPC job is, _of course_, to create the script that does the [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) you want.
+The first step to running an HPC job is, _of course_, to create the script that does the [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) you want (i.e., the [job script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)).
 You should always test your job multiple times on your [local computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) before thinking about using it [remotely](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md), like on the Quanah [computer cluster](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).

+The [job script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) should be able to communicate the necessary commands without user input ([interactive processing](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)).
+This is called [batch processing](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) and is analogous to providing a set of instructions or templates to the computer.

 Assuming you have a job ready and you have an account with the HPCC ([see this if you don't](https://github.com/ppanko/intro-to-hpc/blob/master/README.md)), you will need to get your materials from your [local computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)) to the [remote computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)) on Quanah.
 This means transferring them to Quanah via a [network protocol](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
 There are several ways to do this: